-TWIA has secured a \$500 million line of credit for the past three hurricane seasons (2018-2020) to provide immediate funding for the payment of catastrophic losses as a less expensive alternative to the issuance of pre-event bonds.
+TWIA has secured a \$500 million line of credit for the past three hurricane seasons (2019-2021) to provide immediate funding for the payment of catastrophic losses as a less expensive alternative to the issuance of pre-event bonds.
 If the line of credit is needed for the immediate payment of storm losses, it would be repaid from the proceeds of newly issued Class 1 post-event bonds.
-TWIA secured a new line of credit for the 2021 hurricane season, effective June 1, 2021.
+TWIA secured a new line of credit for the 2022 hurricane season, effective June 1, 2022.

+- Public securities (or bonds) represent money borrowed from investors that is repaid over time

+- Class 1 bonds are repaid with TWIA premiums and, if necessary, policyholder surcharges

+- \$500 million in Class 1

+public securities were

+issued in 2014 to provide

+immediate claims-paying

+capacity

-- Public securities (or bonds) represent money borrowed from investors that is repaid over time - Class 1 bonds are repaid with TWIA premiums and, if necessary, policyholder surcharges - \$500 million in Class 1 public securities were issued in 2014 to provide immediate claims-paying capacity - The 2014 bonds have a 10-year term and 8.25% interest rate - \$449.2 million of the 2014 bond proceeds were used to pay Hurricane Harvey (2017) losses - Outstanding balance of \$177 million as of September 30, 2021
+- \$449.2 million of the 2014 bond proceeds were used to pay Hurricane Harvey (2017) losses

+- Early repayment of the bonds will save TWIA more than \$16 million in interest through 2024